December 19, 2019

 A comprehensive data protection solution can help you integrate an effective security strategy into your infrastructure.
 With the full-fledged functionality of NAKIVO Backup & Replication, you can safeguard every aspect of your environment.
 Read further to discover why you should choose NAKIVO Backup & Replication for protecting your business data and applications:

 - Perform image-based, application-consistent, and incremental backups to secure your physical, virtual, and cloud workloads.
-NAKIVO Backup & Replication ensures the support of VMware, Hyper-V, Nutanix AHV, and AWS EC2 environments, as well as protection of physical servers.
+NAKIVO Backup & Replication is one of the leading backup solutions for VMware, Hyper-V, Nutanix AHV, and AWS EC2 environments, as well as physical servers.

 - You can keep up to 4,000 recovery points for each data backup.
 Those backups can be rotated on the basis of the Grandfather-Father-Son scheme, ensuring long-term retention of your mission-critical data.